W-David-Porter/acim/src/workbook/part-i/16-i-have-no-neutral-thoughts/index.md

 :::

-4. In applying the idea for today, search your mind for a minute or so with eyes closed, and actively seek not to overlook any ‘little’ thought that may tend to elude the search.
+4. In applying the idea for today, search your mind for a minute or so with eyes closed, and actively seek not to overlook any “little’ thought that may tend to elude the search.
 ²This is quite difficult until you get used to it.
 ³You will find that it is still hard for you not to make artificial distinctions.
 ⁴Every thought that occurs to you, regardless of the qualities that you assign to it, is a suitable subject for applying today’s idea.